-- I, Rex Clair Bryan, Ph.D., do hereby certify that: - 1.
-I am currently employed by Tetra Tech MM, Inc. at:
+I Rex Clair Bryan, Ph.D., do hereby certify that:

-350 Indiana Street
+a) I am currently employed by Tetra Tech MM, Inc. at:

-Suite 350
+350 Indiana Street, Suite 350

 Golden, Colorado 80401

-- 2. I graduated with a degree in Engineering (BS with honors) in 1971 and a MBA degree in 1973 from the Michigan State University, East Lansing.
-In addition, I graduated from the Brown University with a MS degree in Geology in 1977, Providence, Rhode Island and The Colorado School of Mines, Golden, Colorado, with a graduate degree in Mineral Economics (Ph.D.) in 1980. - 3.
-I am a Registered Member (#411340) of the Society for Mining, Metallurgy, and Exploration, Inc. (SME). - 4.
-I have worked as a resource estimator and geostatistician for a total of thirty-one years since my graduation from university; as an employee of a leading geostatistical consulting company (Geostat Systems, Inc. USA), with large engineering companies such as Dames and Moore, URS, and Tetra Tech and as a consultant for more than 30 years. - 5.
-I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - I am responsible for the preparation of the technical report titled NI 43-101 Technical Report Resource Update Mt.
-Todd Gold Project dated 19th October 2011 the Technical Report.
-I have visited the subject property from September 12th, 2011 to September 14th, 2011. - 7.
-I have either supervised the data collection, preparation, and analysis and/or personally completed an independent review and analysis of the data and written information
+- b) This certificate applies to the Technical Report titled "Technical Report Resource Update Mt.
+Todd Gold Project Northern Territory, Australia" (Technical Report), effective September 4, 2012, issued October 4, 2012. - c) I graduated with a degree in Engineering (BS with honors) in 1971 and a MBA degree in 1973 from the Michigan State University, East Lansing.
+In addition, I graduated from Brown University, Providence, Rhode Island with a MS degree in Geology in 1977, and The Colorado School of Mines, Golden, Colorado, with a graduate degree in Mineral Economics (Ph.D.) in 1980.
+I have worked as a resource estimator and geostatistician for a total of thirty-one years since my graduation from university; as an employee of a leading geostatistical consulting company (Geostat Systems, Inc. USA), with large engineering companies such as Dames and Moore, URS, and Tetra Tech and as a consultant for more than 30 years.
+I am a Registered Member (#411340) of the Society for Mining, Metallurgy, and Exploration, Inc. (SME).
+I have read the definition of "qualified person" set out in National Instrument 43-101 (NI 43-101) and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - d) I have visited and inspected the subject property from September 12th, 2011 to September 14th, 2011. - e) I am responsible for SECTIONS 1-12, 14, 18-20, portions of 21, and 23-27 of this Technical Report. - f) I satisfy all the requirements of independence according to NI 43-101. - g) I have had prior involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
+My involvement has consisted of acting as an expert who was relied upon for previous Technical, Preliminary Economic Assessment, and Prefeasibility Reports.